Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Introduction

 \section{Introduction}

 \paragraph{Literature: standard mean-field SDEs, control, and games.} Understanding large populations and complex systems is a central challenge in mathematical modeling, with applications ranging from financial and economic systems to social networks, electrical grids, lightning networks, transport and mobility systems, communication infrastructures, biological and ecological populations, large-scale engineered networks, and many others.
-These systems typically evolve under multiple sources of uncertainty—both idiosyncratic (idiosyncratic noise) and systemic (common noise)—and the behavior of each agent often depends on the aggregate state of the population.
+These systems typically evolve under multiple sources of uncertainty— idiosyncratic and systemic (common noise)—and the behavior of each agent often depends on the aggregate state of the population.
 This naturally leads to McKean–Vlasov dynamics and to the frameworks of mean-field games (MFG) and mean-field control (MFC), whose analysis is mathematically challenging due to the intrinsic coupling through the law of the state.
-In particular, when a common noise is present, the mean field is no longer deterministic but becomes a random conditional distribution, from which substantial additional mathematical challenges typically arise.
+In particular, when a common noise is present, the mean-field is no longer deterministic but becomes a random conditional distribution, from which substantial additional mathematical challenges typically arise.
 For a thorough introduction, we refer to \cite{lasry2007mean,bensoussan2013mean,carmona_probabilistic_2018,carmona_probabilistic_2018-1}.
 We also refer, e.g., to \cite{cosso2025mfos,talbi2023dynamic,talbi2023obstacle,talbi2024finite} for the closely related area of mean-field optimal stopping.

-We recall that, among these models, a very popular class is the one of linear quadratic type, renowned for its analytical tractability and its broad spectrum of applications \cite{yong2013lqmf,huang2015lqinfinite,sun2017mfslq,pham2016lqcmkv,basei2019weak}, leading to the study of suitable Riccati equations, typically Riccati ordinary differential equations in the presence of idyosincratic noises only and Backward Stochastic Riccati equations (BSREs) in the context of common noise.
+We recall that, among these models, a very popular class is the linear-quadratic class, renowned for its analytical tractability and broad spectrum of applications \cite{yong2013lqmf,huang2015lqinfinite,sun2017mfslq,pham2016lqcmkv,basei2019weak}, leading to the study of suitable Riccati equations, typically Riccati ordinary differential equations in the presence of idiosyncratic noise only and Backward Stochastic Riccati equations (BSREs) in the context of common noise.